TintoEdoardo/Providing-Spatial-Isolation-Experiment/README.md

 2. Grant user access to /dev/ttyUSB1.
 3. The compiler toolchain used for Ada is the 2021 version.
 4. To run the experiment, gprbuild (version 2021) must be accessible.
-5. Python3 has been used, with the following dependencies: shutil, os, serial, re, matplotlib.pyplot.
+5. Python3 has been used, with the following dependencies: shutil, os, serial, re, matplotlib.pyplot, statistics.

 INSTRUCTIONS:
 1. Plug in the development unit.